Department: UW School of Dentistry IT Services

 Data Classification (DC)

-In order to know what security controls to put in place on a system and to safeguard the electronic data; it must be properly classified.
+To know what security controls to put in place on a system and to safeguard the electronic data; it must be properly classified.

 Requirement: (DC-1) All data must be classified as public, restricted, or confidential in accordance with the UW APS 2.10 – Minimum Data Security Standards: Data Classification and Related Measures of Protection.